 - Social Withdrawal: Having occasional alone time is crucial for one’s peace and solitude.
 Introverted people may also feel at peace being alone than with others.
 However, being distressed in the company of others and choosing to withdraw even from your loved ones may indicate a mental disorder.

 - Disproportionate Anger: Anger is among the most fundamental emotions of a person.
 It’s normal to feel angry at times.
-However, people with mental illnesses are more prone to feeling disproportionate anger, loathing, and resentment, be it to themselves or other people.
+However, people with mental illnesses are more prone to anger, loathing, and resentful, be it to themselves or others.
 If left unchecked, anger could cause them to act beyond logical reasoning and may lead to violent actions.

 3. Worrying Too Much